 Blepharitis means inflammation of the eyelids.
 It makes the eyes and eyelids feel sore and gritty.
 They are often puffy, pink-red, and a little swollen, particularly along the lid edges.
 Blepharitis can be a troublesome and recurring condition, sometimes associated with other skin conditions such as rosacea and seborrhoeic dermatitis.
 Find out more about blepharitis.

 Conjunctivitis (also known as red or pink eye)

 Conjunctivitis is inflammation or infection of the conjunctiva, which is the smooth, shiny, translucent membrane that covers the white of the eye (sclera) and the underside of the eyelids.
 It can be caused by allergies and sensitivities (for example, to products put on to the eye), or by infection.

 The main symptoms of conjunctivitis are redness of the eye, and a feeling of grittiness and mild soreness.
 As conjunctivitis affects the underside of the eyelids, it can make the eyelids puffy and a little red, either because the infection spreads into the eyelid or because the eyelid becomes inflamed or reacts in an allergic manner due to the infection.
+There may be some pus, or the eye may just be watery.
 See the separate leaflets called Allergic Conjunctivitis and Infective Conjunctivitis.

 Eyelid skin infection